IAMX: Metanoia and Everything Is Burning (2014–2016)

-Unfall and Alive In New Light (2017 - 2018)
+Unfall and Alive In New Light (2017–2018)

-On 22 September 2017, Unfall (the German word for 'accident') was released.
-Chris Corner expanded his sonic palette through remixes for others and his own experimental work.
-Chris now turned his Unfall alias into the title for an instrumental and abstract album that showcased him working with modular synthesizers and avoiding pop radio formats.
-During the recording process, Chris connected with famed UK producer and friend Jim Abbiss (Adele/Ladytron/Kasabian/Arctic Monkeys), whom he worked with on Sneaker Pimps debut Becoming X. Both discussed how they were spending their current time exploring and experimenting and agreed that it would be fun to have Jim hang out in Chris’ LA studio for a week and play around.
-That turned into a fruitful seven days, as Jim ended up co-writing and co-producing several album tracks: "Running Point", "Trust The Machine", "Cat's Cradle", "Polar I.", "TeddyLion", "11.11", and "The Disease To Please".
-The last features vocals from The Go Go's rhythm guitarist and vocalist Jane Wiedlin.
-Chris and Jane had been looking for something to work together on, and this just came about naturally, according to Chris.
-The single "Little Deaths" was released on 15 September 2017.
+On 22 September 2017, IAMX's first experimental album Unfall (the German word for 'accident') was released.
+For this album, Corner expanded his sonic palette and turned his past remix alias into the title of this instrumental and abstract album, which showcased him "...avoiding pop radio formats and utilizing a heavy amount of modular synthesizers."
+Corner referred to the album as “a way of decluttering my wired mind.”

+During the recording process, Corner reconnected with famed UK producer and friend Jim Abbiss (Adele/Ladytron/Kasabian/Arctic Monkeys), whom he had worked with previously on Sneaker Pimps' debut album Becoming X and the fifth IAMX album, The Unified Field.

+At that time, both artists were experimenting and agreed to meet for a week to play around.
+This turned into a fruitful seven days, as Jim ended up co-writing and co-producing several album tracks: "Running Point", "Trust The Machine", "Cat's Cradle", "Polar I.", "TeddyLion", "11.11", and "The Disease To Please".
+The last track featured vocals from The Go Go's rhythm guitarist and vocalist Jane Wiedlin.
+The first single from the album "Little Deaths" was released on 15 September 2017.

-"Mile Deep Hollow", the first single from IAMX's eighth album Alive In New Light, was originally teased by it's feature in How To Get Away With Murder's mid-season finale.
+Meanwhile, Corner continued work on his next studio album.
+He teased the album online before the release of "Mile Deep Hollow".
+This was the first single from what would later be announced as IAMX's eighth album Alive In New Light.
+This track was also featured before its release in the fourth season of How To Get Away With Murder, during the mid-season finale.
 It was then officially released on 14 December 2018 alongside its music video.